Device Compliance - Windows

 6. Reboot your computer

-If Windows Update feature tells you that there are no updates available for your computer even though your version/build is not at the level listed above, you can to update to the latest version/build of Windows 10/11 following these steps:
+If Windows Update feature tells you that there are no updates available for your computer even though your version/build is not at the level listed required, you can update to the latest version/build of Windows 10/11 following these steps:

 1. Launch a web browser and navigate to this site: